ZQinyi/ZQinyi.github.io/_pages/about.md

   - /about.html
 ---

 My name is Qinyi Zhou, currently studying in Computing at Imperial College.
 Dreaming to be a passionate software engineer with a strong foundation in key software engineering principles.
+(Sorry!
+I did not finish modifying this page!!!)

 Education
 ======